Maciej Klich: Early Adulthood

-Activity
+Dissident activity

-From 1977 to 1980, Klich was an collaborator with the Movement for Defense of Human and Civic Rights in Krakow.
-In 1980, Klich co-founded the Independent Students' Association (Polish: Niezależne Zrzeszenie Studentów, NZS) in Silesia.
+In the Polish People's Republic Klich was actively cooperating with the Movement for Defense of Human and Civic Rights in Kraków (1977–1988).
+In 1980, Klich was one of the co-founders to the Independent Students' Association (Polish: Niezależne Zrzeszenie Studentów, NZS) in Silesia.

 From 1980 to 1981, Klich was the secretary of the Regional Coordination Committee (Polish: Regionalny Komitet Koordynacyjny NZS, RKK NZS) of the NZS University of Upper Silesia and the Inter-faculty Coordination Committee (Polish: Międzywydziałowy Komitet Koordynacyjny NZS, MKK NZS) of the NZS University of Silesia.

 In 1981, he became the chairman of the University Audit Committee of the NZS University of Silesia and the Departmental Audit Committee (Polish: Wydziałowa Komisja Rewizyjna, WKR) of the Department of Social Sciences at the University of Silesia.
 Klich co-founded the Intercollegiate Committee for the Defense of Prisoners' Beliefs in Silesia (Polish: Międzyuczelniany Komitet Obrony Więzionych za Przekonania, KOWzaP) in 1981.
 From 1981, he was a member of the Confederation of Independent Poland (Polish: Konfederacja Polski Niepodległej, KPN).

-He was interned from December 24, 1981, to July 23, 1982, after martial law was imposed in Poland on December 12, 1981.
+He was interned from 24 December 1981, to 23 July 1982, after martial law was imposed in Poland on 12 December 1981.
 He made about 70 stamps in the internment camps as part of the so-called camp mail.
 He was active in underground solidarity, including being a part of the structures of the Municipal Resistance Committees (Polish: Miejskie Komitety Oporu, MKO).

 He distributed and was the editor of the underground press and the radio station "Solidarność".
-He participated in the underground structures of the NZS.
+He also participated in the underground structures of the NZS.
 In the years 1980–84, Klich created graphic forms for the use of trade union and pro-independence organizations from Upper Silesia (including posters, leaflets, signs, illustrations for magazines, and stamps).

-The stamps and camp stamps that Klich had created, among other things, were distributed at shows: In Chicago 1983; Stockholm 1986; "Poza cenzurą – Mail of the internees 1981–1982, Zabrze 1990; In Ratingen (Germany), 2001; Jastrzebie Zdroj – display "Miasto pod specjalnym nadzorem: Jastrzębie Zdrój czasu stanu wojennego", 2006/2007; Jasło 2008 and Rapperswil 2009.
+The stamps and camp stamps that Klich had created, among other things, were distributed at shows: In Chicago 1983; Stockholm 1986; "Poza cenzurą – Mail of the internees 1981–1982, Zabrze 1990"; In Ratingen (Germany), 2001; Jastrzebie Zdroj – display "Miasto pod specjalnym nadzorem: Jastrzębie Zdrój czasu stanu wojennego", 2006/2007; Jasło 2008 and Rapperswil 2009.